News & Resources

 What is specified perils coverage?

-This is different from all-perils coverage, which offers some of the most extensive coverage available, combining comprehensive and collision coverage.
-Specified perils may also be called named perils and is an optional type of automobile insurance coverage.
+Specified or named perils coverage is different from all-perils coverage, which offers some of the most extensive coverage available, combining comprehensive and collision coverage.

 What does specified perils insurance cover?